fir3wa1-k3r/DevJournal/about.md

 permalink: /about/
 published: true
 ---
-# Student and a security enthusiast
+# Just a security enthusiast